victoradesami/Ultimate-Student-Productivity-Analysis/README.md

 ## **Project Overview**

-In today’s digital-first environment, students are constantly balancing academic responsibilities with screen-based activities such as gaming and social media.
-This project was developed to analyze how students allocate their time across key areas—self-study, screen time, sleep, caffeine intake, and leisure—and to uncover patterns that influence overall productivity.
+This project explores student behavior through key variables such as self-study hours, screen time, gaming, sleep, caffeine intake, and social media usage.

-The Student Productivity Analysis Dashboard provides a data-driven view of these behaviors, transforming raw data into actionable insights.
+The goal is to move beyond raw numbers and provide meaningful insights into how daily habits impact overall productivity.

 ## Tools